Arrested for DUI in Ventura for sleeping in the car

 According to the DMV I Failed to Appeal Within 10 Days

 “In May got a Dui.
-The arresting officer gave me a copy of the ticket he gave to DMV but ticket had one box checked by the one year suspension and nothing else.
-The ticket he gave dmv has the refusal of breath test, and refusal of blood and urine test box checked with a three year suspension.
+The arresting officer gave me a copy of the ticket he gave to DMV but the ticket had one box checked by the one-year suspension and nothing else.
+The ticket he gave DMV has the refusal of a breath test, and refusal of blood and urine test box checked with a three-year suspension.
 I did not appeal within the 10 days because I did not have anything check on my ticket.
 Dmv says since I didn’t appeal within the 10 days there’s nothing I can do.
-Is that true even though the arresting officer gave me a ticket that was different?”
+Is that true even though the arresting officer gave me a ticket that was different”

 The key is if the officer gave improper notice, the timeline starts to run when notice of suspension is received.
-Usually this happens when the officer gives a notice of suspension after the arrest.
-We can request a hearing and fight to get her day at the dmv.
+Usually, this happens when the officer gives notice of suspension after the arrest.
+We can request a hearing and fight to get her day at the DMV.

 Can't Use Medicial Marijuana Because of Probation

 “My son has been on probation for 6 months.
-He has his 215 card and been taking medical marajuana since he got out.
+He has his 215 cards and been taking medical marijuana since he got out.
 Now probation says he can’t continue.
 What can we do?”

 This could be a problem for him because it may a term of his probation to abstain from the use of Marijuana.
 It depends on what he was convicted of, and whether this was a term he was sentenced to.
 If not, we would have to put the case on the calendar to request the court’s guidance on whether this is a requirement of his probation, and whether it can be modified.
 We can explain that it is strictly for medicinal purposes.